alfredjophy/notIndent/README.md

 So, here I present to you [NotIndent](https://alfredjophy.ml/notIndent). (plz dont ask me why)

-*P.S i made this in a few hours...my react are not that great, my CSS skills are evident, would love some PRs*
+*P.S i made this in a few hours...my react skills are not that great, my CSS skills are evident, would love some PRs*

 ## Algorithm